Jeffrey Rosen (legal academic)

-Jeffrey Rosen (born February 13, 1964) is an American legal scholar who serves as the president and CEO of the National Constitution Center, in Philadelphia.
+Jeffrey Rosen (born February 13, 1964) is an American legal scholar, journalist, and author.

+Rosen is a law professor at The George Washington University, a senior fellow at the Foundation for Individual Rights and Expression (FIRE) and the author of nine books, including New York Times bestsellers.
+He served as the president and CEO of the National Constitution Center from 2013 to 2026, where he is now CEO Emeritus.
+Rosen is a contributing writer for The Atlantic.
+He was a longtime legal affairs editor of The New Republic and was a staff writer for The New Yorker.
+He was also a writer for The New York Times Magazine and many other outlets.

+In 2024, Rosen was named a Chevalier of the Ordre des Arts et des Lettres (Order of Arts and Letters) of France.
 In 2025, he was elected to the American Philosophical Society.

 Education

 Rosen attended the Dalton School, a private college preparatory school on New York City's Upper East Side, and graduated in 1982 as valedictorian.
 He then studied English literature and government at Harvard University, graduating in 1986 with a Bachelor of Arts, summa cum laude.
 He was subsequently a Marshall Scholar at Balliol College, Oxford, in philosophy, politics, and economics, from which he received a second bachelor's degree in 1988.
 He then attended the Yale Law School, where he served as a senior editor of the Yale Law Journal and graduated with a Juris Doctor in 1991.

 Career

 After graduating from law school, Rosen served as law clerk to Chief Judge Abner Mikva of the United States Court of Appeals for the District of Columbia Circuit.

 Rosen was the commentator on legal affairs for The New Republic from 1992 to 2014.
 He then joined The Atlantic, as a contributing editor.
-He was a staff writer at the New Yorker, and he is a frequent contributor to the New York Times Magazine.
+He was a staff writer at The New Yorker, and he is a frequent contributor to The New York Times Magazine.

 Rosen is a professor of law at the Law School of George Washington University in Washington, D.C.

-In 2024, Rosen was named a Chevalier of the Ordre des Arts et des Lettres (Order of Arts and Letters) of France.